flimflam-austin/hugo-cms-test/content/quick_reads/20180314-18-03-14-women-makeup/index.md

       Lead Researcher
     _key: card-3-16e4fb20-c2d8-47c5-beb6-48bf158dc1ff
   - order: 3
+    useCheckmark: false
     body: >-
       ## How Much Makeup Do We Actually Wear?

       The ave.
-American woman wears **$8.00** worth of makeup & skincare products every day, with women on the east coast averaging the most expensive face ($11.00).
+American woman wears**$8.00** worth of makeup & skincare products every day, with women on the east coast averaging the most expensive face ($11.00).

       _(2017 survey by retailer SkinStore.com)A_